33. Resource Called Beauty

 At 9:00 a.m., Aomi departs the island, leaving behind the British base.

 After warming up her engine, she breaks through the glass-like ice in the bay with her bow.
-On shore, crew members from the base wave at me, while others aim their cameras.
+On shore, crew members from the base raise a hand in greeting, while others aim their cameras.

-When I turn around again, the two-story main building, the huts, and the powerhouse lined up along the base appear no bigger than grains of sand, as if compressed on all sides—top to bottom and side to side—by the vast ocean, sky, and ice.
-I am alone again, surrounded by the white light of the Antarctic atmosphere.
+When I look back again, the two-story main building, the huts, and the powerhouse, all lined along the base, appear no bigger than grains of sand, as if compressed from top to bottom and side to side by the vast ocean, sky, and ice.
+I am alone again, enveloped in the white light of the Antarctic atmosphere.

-Ahead, the Lemaire Channel—a passage with steep cliffs on both sides, famous for its spectacular views—opens into a valley between mountains.
+Ahead, the Lemaire Channel, a passage with steep cliffs on both sides known for its spectacular views, opens into a valley between mountains.

-Soon, I reach the entrance to the channel and see the calm water at the bottom of the valley, like a perfect mirror reflecting the steep peaks on either side under a leaden sky.
-The floating ice, sandwiched between the symmetrical landscape above and below, is sparse today.
+Soon I reach the entrance to the channel and see the calm water at the bottom of the valley, a perfect mirror reflecting the steep peaks on either side under a leaden sky.
+The floating ice, framed by the symmetrical landscape above and below, is sparse today.

-When I came through this channel last time, heading south, I struggled with the ice, but this time, I should be able to make it through and reach Anvers Island, about 60 kilometers to the north, by evening.
+When I passed through this channel last time, heading south, I struggled with the ice, but this time I should be able to make it through and reach Anvers Island, about 60 kilometers to the north, by evening.

-Looking up at the sheer, cliff-like mountains towering with majesty from the valley floor, I sigh repeatedly and begin sailing through the channel.
+Looking up at the sheer, cliff-like mountains towering majestically from the valley floor, I sigh repeatedly and begin sailing through the channel.

-Two hours later, a fierce headwind blows in from the approaching exit.
-The mirror-like surface reflecting the majestic mountains shatters instantly, and the waterway becomes a chaos of whitecaps.
+Two hours later, a fierce headwind blows from the approaching exit.
+The mirror-like surface reflecting the majestic mountains shatters instantly, and the waterway erupts in whitecaps.

-Aomi still presses on, carefully toward the exit, dodging the sharp, glassy ice shards rising and falling among the numerous wave caps.
+Aomi presses on toward the exit, dodging glassy pieces of ice that rise and fall among the whitecaps.

 I notice a flat, hill-like tabular iceberg approaching Aomi from the lee side.
 Each time I glance back, it seems to grow wider and taller.
-Because 90% of its mass is underwater, it is carried by currents instead of the wind—moving against the wind as if it's chasing Aomi!
+Because 90 percent of its mass is underwater, it is carried by currents instead of wind, moving against the wind as if chasing Aomi.

-I push forward to get away from the iceberg, but the headwind is too strong, and Aomi's speed barely increases.
+I push forward to get away from it, but the headwind is too strong and Aomi’s speed barely increases.
 Caught between the intense headwind and the looming iceberg behind, Aomi has nowhere to go.

-What’s worse, the tabular iceberg with its vertical cliffs comes closer and closer, becoming as high as I look up at it.
+Worse, the tabular iceberg with its vertical cliffs comes closer and closer, rising so high that I must look up at it.
 Each white wave breaking against the fluorescent blue wall of ice is clearly visible.
-If Aomi's hull, moving up and down with the waves, makes even the slightest contact with the ice wall, she will be instantly destroyed by the protrusions on it.
+If Aomi’s hull, moving up and down with the waves, makes even the slightest contact with the ice wall, she will be instantly destroyed by its sharp edges.

-I increase the engine speed even more and try my best to get away from the ice wall, but as I think, it is no use.
-There is no way to move forward against such a strong wind.
-Escape is impossible, no hope of escape.
-Aomi will definitely come to a crash in a few minutes.
+I increase the engine speed further and try desperately to escape, but, as I feared, it makes no difference.
+There is no way to advance against such a strong wind.
+Escape is impossible.
+There is no hope at all.
+Aomi will surely crash within minutes.

-I take a deep breath, and with a sudden thought, I stop my attempt to escape.
-Turning the bow sideways, I run parallel at full speed beneath the towering blue-white cliff of the iceberg, which looms closer and closer, almost touching Aomi.
-As soon as Aomi reaches the corner of the tabular iceberg, I steer sharply to its back.
+I take a deep breath and suddenly decide to abandon my attempt to escape.
+Turning the bow sideways, I run parallel at full speed beneath the towering blue-white cliff of the iceberg, which looms so close it almost touches Aomi.
+As soon as she reaches the corner of the tabular iceberg, I steer sharply around to the back.

-What should I do—turn around?
-No, I'll press on a little longer.
-If I'm lucky and the wind dies down, I can reach Anvers Island by evening and rest.
+What should I do?
+Turn back?
+No, I’ll press on a little longer.
+If I’m lucky and the wind drops, I can reach Anvers Island by evening and rest. {this paragraph: italicized}

 “All right, let’s go back.”

-While the snowstorm obscures the north side of the waterway, the mountains to the south, where I'm returning, rise so sharp that they could hurt my retinas.
+While the snowstorm erases the northern end of the waterway, the southern mountains, where I am returning, rise so sharp that they could cut my retinas.

 Blue Iceberg in Lemaire Channel